 “In terms of dress, this manifests as a requirement for Muslim men to cover their ‘awrah’, or intimate parts of the body,” he says.

-Nuriddin Knight, an author in New York and a Yakeen Institute fellow who often speaks about feminism and gender roles in Islam, says the traditional implementations of modesty, as seen from the example of the Prophet and early Muslims, surpass the textual requirements, and that men need not comply with just the bare minimum (covering naval to knee).
-“Men as well as women should consider that modesty is and always has been a valuable part of their faith,” she says.
+Nuriddin Knight, an author in New York and a Yakeen Institute fellow who often speaks about feminism and gender roles in Islam, says the traditional implementations of modesty, as seen from the example of the Prophet Muhammad (PBUH) and early Muslims, surpass the textual requirements, and that men need not comply with just the bare minimum (covering from naval to knee).
+“Men, as well as women, should consider that modesty is and always has been a valuable part of their faith,” she says.

 Knight says mainstream menswear today consists of sagging trousers, tight muscle tees, and flamboyant attire that may not be considered modest according to traditional Islamic thought.
 “Men should also be cautious of the kind of attention that they are attracting,” she says.

 Zusaura thus fills a clear gap in the men’s swimwear market, according to Amir.
 “While [existing] ensembles can be put together to attempt to meet Islamic dress requirements for men, they generally fail on one specific point or another.
 For instance, where a pair of swim shorts and the top could be employed, most swim shorts do not cover the knees, let alone reach them.
 On the other hand, where coverage of the awrah is met – like wetsuits for example – they fail on the requirement to be loose-fitting,” he says.